koszulordie/mat/papers/papers.md

     * Have these ideas been tried before in this or a similar context?

-* The document should take about 3000-3500 words.
+* The document should take about 2000-2500 words.

+* Do not copy stuff verbatim

 ## Working groups